 Let's hope so!
 Paralysis is devastating.
 About 11,000 people a year join the "club" of paraplegics.
 The most common cause is a "traumatic" event, such as a car accident, motorcycle collision, horseback riding fall, gunshot wound, or other sports accidents.
 Physically active people are more likely to end up with a spinal cord injury.

 The kind and degree of paralysis hinges most often on where the injury is, and in how severe it is.
 The worst kind of paralysis results from a total severing of the spinal cord.
 If the spinal cord is only partially severed, the victim may have, or regain, some mobility and sensation. some movement or feeling may remain.

+The spinal cord and paralysis injury attorneys at Michaels and Smolak have seen it all with their Syracuse area clients.
 Paralysis, including paraplegia, may cause sexual dysfunction, pressure sores, bladder and bowl control loss, pressure sores, and complications due to lack of mobility and confinement.
 Depression is common.
 Life expectancy is often shortened by paralysis.

 Pressure ulcers (also called pressure sores and decubitus ulcers) are a complication of paralysis.
 About 1/3 of people with spinal cord injury will develop at least one pressure sore in the early days after the initial injury and more than half will get them at some point later on.
 The ulcers usually begin in areas where the skin is close to the bone, such as at the hip.
 The skin’s blood circulation gets pinched off, and the body sends more blood to the area to try to compensate.
 This results in swelling, which adds even more pressure on the blood vessels.
 Although these sores are mostly preventable, they can happen even to those who exercise good care with good equipment.
 Once the sores appear, it takes time, care and even surgery or skin grafting, to heal them.
 Paralysis victims also suffer from other health complications.